-Avoid sleeping problems due to baby separation
+Avoid sleeping problems through baby separation anxiety

-Baby separation anxiety is an
+Baby separation anxiety

-often unrecognised cause of disturbed baby sleep.
-Your
+often unrecognized cause of disturbed sleep.

-baby refuses to settle at night or for
+Your child refuses to settle at night or for

-Fortunately you can prevent
+Fortunately you can

 What is baby separation anxiety?

-Baby separation anxiety is when
+Baby separation anxiety is

-after you leave.
+after you leave

 This can be when you leave her with